 Hate crimes are unlawful acts committed with the intent to victimize an individual or group based on the actual or perceived race, color, religion, gender, disability, sexual orientation, gender identity or expression, national origin, or ethnicity as defined by applicable laws.
 Hate crimes are motivated by prejudice and include a definable crime, such as: threats of violence, property damage, personal injury, harassment, and/or other illegal conduct.
 The discrimination component is what elevates the unlawful act to a hate crime.
 Hate crimes are violations of the law and will be addressed accordingly.

-The BIAS FREE website offers resources for the University Community on preventing, reducing, and responding to bias or hate crimes.
+The BIAS PREVENTION EDUCATION AND REVIEW TEAM website offers resources for the University Community on preventing, reducing, and responding to bias or hate crimes.
+Online reporting is available here: Crime Tip Line or Bias Incident Reporting.